EGI-Federation/check-in-validator-plugin/README.md

 ### Release

-You can find all the available rpm packages in the [releases](https://github.com/rciam/check-in-validator-plugin/releases).
+You can find all the available RPM packages in the [releases](https://github.com/rciam/check-in-validator-plugin/releases).

 ### Source code (For development)